 Please reach out using this contact form.

 Organic products are fantastic and are a part of making conscious decisions about the products you purchase and support.
 When it comes to honey though, an organic certification has many limitations.
 Bees can fly and collect honey far outside the radius of an organically certified bee farm.
 This makes an organic certification of honey not as important as say the fruits and vegetables you consume.
 Additionally, the organic certification process for small beekeepers is lengthy and expensive.
-Large scale commercial beekeepers can afford it however their beekeeping practices can often come into question.

 We strive to provide you with the purest honey we possibly can while respecting the bees and their natural foraging process.

 We do not add any flavoring to our products.
 Our raw honey is pure and each variety's flavor is dependent on which wild flower and plant varieties the honeybees forage from.